chiragak/thewebpeople/README.md

 ## 📍 Overview

-This repository contains a modern, responsive, and interactive portfolio website built with **HTML**, **CSS**, and **JavaScript**.
-The site is designed to showcase projects, skills, and personal information in a professional and visually appealing manner.
-It includes responsive layouts and animations for enhanced user experience.
+This repository contains a modern, responsive, and interactive company website assessment built with **HTML**, **CSS**, and **JavaScript**.
+The site is designed to showcase the company's projects, skills, and information in a professional and visually appealing manner.
+It includes sections such as header, work, about, contact, and footer, with responsive layouts and animations for enhanced user experience.

 ---